Velesio/velesio-aiserver/docs/deployment.md

 # Deployment Guide

-This guide covers production deployment strategies for velesio AI Server's independent components.
+This guide covers production deployment strategies for Velesio AI Server's independent components.

 ## Component Deployment Options

-velesio AI Server is built with **modular components** that can be deployed flexibly:
+Velesio AI Server is built with **modular components** that can be deployed flexibly:

 ### 🏢 All-in-One Deployment
 Deploy all components on a single server: